 Q&A With SIG Trading Intern Andrew Tang aka penguingm1

 Andrew Tang is known online as “penguingm1” and is widely regarded as one of the top bullet chess players.
-Andrew joined SIG this summer as a Trading Intern in our Bala Cynwyd office and will be returning as a full time Quantitative Trader in our New York office after graduation.
+Andrew joined SIG this summer as a Trading Intern in our Bala Cynwyd office.

 Hi Andrew!
 We’re so excited to have you interning with us this summer.
 Can you tell us a little more about you and your presence in the chess community?